 -If you cannot host the event that you are assigned, please swap with another family and notify everyone else in the swap accordingly.

 -if you cannot make the swap in which you are provided a date, please… get over it ;).
-We will not reschedule the swap for a family that cannot attend being babysat unless two or more families cannot make that particular date night.
+We will not reschedule the swap for a family that cannot attend being babysat unless two or more families cannot make that particular date night in which the evening is cancelled for everyone.

 -Unfortunately, I’m not making the number of kids a factor in our coop swap as far as equal proportion of time per child.
 Some families may have one kid, other families two kids, and others three or four kids but every family gets the designated three hour slot each week.
 Obviously, it is best to pick families to join your coop in which all families have roughly the same number of children.

--If you need more time than the three hour slot- feel free to arrange a swap with another family in the co-op (or a babysitter) if you want them to watch your children before/after.
+-If you need more time than the three hour slot- feel free to arrange a swap with another family in the co-op (or a babysitter) if you want them to watch your children before/after and notify the hosting family that said person will pick up/drop off your children accordingly.

--Discipline: I think it goes without saying that we are all in agreement about honoring the Lord with our children and as well as helping the children we are watching pursue righteousness.
-If it is not too much trouble, please answer the following questionnaire each time you host for each child participating in the co-op in order to honestly evaluate our children’s obedience/disobedience as they learn to respect differing authority.
+-Discipline: I think it goes without saying that we are in agreement about honoring the Lord with our children and as well as helping the children we are watching pursue righteousness.
+I would advise setting up an avenue to talk to other families about their behavior in a non-threatening way.
+Thus, the questionaire resource: Please answer the following questionnaire each time you host for each child participating in the co-op in order to honestly evaluate each child’s obedience/disobedience as they learn to respect differing authority.
 For example, if I hosted the co-op one week, I’d send a separate email to family A, family B, and family C at the end of the session and communicate how her children did/did not obey so that their parents can further praise/train their child for the next session.
 (Questionnaire: _______honored Christ this co-op session through…. _______did not honor Christ this co-op session by….
 Other thoughts: ….).
-Aside from this, let’s avoid spanking other children altogether and use time outs or natural consequences when necessary.
-Let me know if you have any problems with this/further ideas to consider.
+Aside from this, I advise avoid spanking other children altogether and use time outs or natural consequences when necessary.
+Ask other families in the group if ahead of time if they have any concerns with this/further ideas to consider.

 -Other house rules

-: I do not allow my children in the road, and unless an adult is in the road, I’d like this to be upheld for my child.
-Consider asking if there are any other rules like this you need the group to follow.
-I think it would be wise to ask all the children to stay at the host home unless they quickly need to run back to their house to get something else to play with.
+For example, I do not allow my children in the road, and unless an adult is in the road, I’d like this to be upheld for my child.
+Consider asking if there are any other rules like this you need the group to follow (tv shows you don’t want your children to watch, food they cannot eat if offered, reoccuring misbehavior of your child host needs to know about).
+I have found it helpful to ask all the children to stay at the host home the entirety of the three hours unless they quickly need to run back to their house to get something else to play with.

 -After the one month time frame, we can all either meet together to discuss what you liked/didn’t like or email about such things and decide whether to continue to stop.